rawattanay/TM_WEB-ROCK/README.md

 }
 ```

-# * setting up @RequestParameter if the method requests parameter from the scope
+# setting up @RequestParameter if the method requests parameter from the scope
 ```
 public int sub1(@RequestParameter("aaa")int a,@RequestParameter("bbb")int b)
 {
 return a-b;
 }
 ```
-# *Prividing value to be assigned to a field from Application,Session or RequestScope   :@AutoWired
-# * uses CamelCase methods Names for setters and getters
+#  Providing value to be assigned to a field from Application,Session or RequestScope   :@AutoWired / Uses CamelCase methods Names for setters and getters
 ```
 Path("\aaa")
 class aaa